 You may caravan to camp with the staff van or find your own way to Loon Lake.
 In either case, check with the camp office regarding the meet up date, time, and location.
 There is parking at the lake for your vehicle.

 “Working at Deer Crossing this summer was one of the best experiences of my life so far.
 I enjoyed every single moment, from the day I arrived to the day that I left.
-In many respects, I wouldn’t change a single thing about my summer!
+I wouldn’t change a single thing about my summer!
 Coming to camp was one of the best decisions I have ever made, learning so many new skills and having such wonderful experiences.”

 – Robert S, Instructor 2018